julzaza/wildwitchherbs/_posts/2026-05-11-dandelion-root-for-breakouts.md

 ---

-Dandelion root survived in folk herbalism partly because it was highly effective and partly because it was everywhere.
+Dandelion root survived in folk herbalism partly because it was highly effective and **partly because it was everywhere**.
 It pushed through fields, roadsides, gardens, and cracks in stone walls whether people welcomed it or not.

 That stubbornness became part of the plant’s reputation: persistent, bitter, cleansing, and difficult to remove once established.